2016 – 2017 BURN PERMITS ARE AVAILABLE NOW !

 - Would there ever be a time that I might be told I can not conduct a burn?

-Yes.
-The Lyon County Board of County Commission may impose a county-wide Burn Ban when the lack of moisture or fire hazard conditions are such that they could cause the occurrence or imminent threat of widespread or severe damage, injury or lose of life or property.
+Yes, The Lyon County Board of County Commission may impose a county-wide Burn Ban when the lack of moisture or fire hazard conditions are such that they could cause the occurrence or imminent threat of widespread or severe damage, injury or loss of life or property.